Luligu/matterbridge-zigbee2mqtt/README.md

 ---

-Matterbridge dynamic platform example plugin is a template to develop your own plugin using the dynamic platform.
+Matterbridge zigbee2mqtt is production level plugin that expose to Matter all zigbee2mqtt devices and groups.

 See the guidelines on [Matterbridge](https://github.com/Luligu/matterbridge/blob/main/README.md) for more information.